 Because all other redemptions meant a value of over 1 cent per KrisFlyer Mile it means this is the only case where you are sure you’d be getting better value for your KrisFlyer Mile when a saver award is available.

-The only other time when it may of better value is when you book a Flexible Award, where for Economy including Long Haul the value drops to below the 1 cent per KrisFlyer Mile mark.
-I used the same formula as above but using 119,000 and 161,500 Miles for Standard and Flexible redemptions.
+The only other time when it may of better value is when you book a Advantage Award, where for Economy including Long Haul the value drops to below the 1 cent per KrisFlyer Mile mark.

 For business class and First Class/Suites you should be using your KrisFlyer Miles for award redemptions rather than Pay with KrisFlyer Miles as they offer way above 1 cent per mile in all cases.

 Remember as well even is you pay part with KrisFlyer Miles you can earn KrisFlyer and Elite miles if the fare is eligible to earn miles.
 KrisFlyer and Elite miles will be earned in proportion to the fare (excluding taxes), that you have paid with your credit/debit card.

 KrisFlyer and Elite miles will not be earned if your ticket has been paid entirely with miles.

 Final Summary – So When to Use Pay with KrisFlyer Miles?

 These are the scenarios that you should be using Pay with KrisFlyer Miles: